ashtarts/ashtarts/README.md

 My name is Ana Lira and...

-⫯ I'm a student at UNICAP (University Catholic of Pernambuco).
+⫯ I live in Recife, Pernambuco, Brazil;

+⪼ I'm twenty years old and had my first contact with programming in High School, being part of the robotics competitive team.
 ⪼ I'm currently learning Java, and its my main programming language.
 I also am a begginer in Python and C++.

   <div>